-Diverse work environments (remote work, satellite offices)
+Diverse work environments (remote work, satellite offices, and hot desking)

-IIJ Group expanded its remote work system, which we introduced as part of our working-style reforms, to apply companywide as a measure to prevent the spread of COVID-19 infection, amid the pandemic's spread in 2020.
-IIJ Group will continue to promote the use of remote work in a way that suits the infection situation and social situation.
+The IIJ Group expanded its remote work system, which we introduced as part of our working-style reforms, to apply the system companywide as a measure to prevent the spread of COVID-19 infection as the virus became a pandemic in 2020.
+By enabling employees to work from home to a certain degree even after the number of new infections began to decrease, IIJ is enabling work patterns that enable people to leverage the advantages of working from home while ensuring the smooth execution of business based on face-to-face communication.

 Similarly, IIJ Group has introduced a satellite office system mainly for its sales division.
-In fiscal 2022 and beyond, IIJ plans to expand it to other divisions where it promises to be effective, further increasing the options for how employees work.
+IIJ plans to expand it to other divisions where it promises to be effective, further increasing the options for how employees work.